buddha

 His last words were, “Bhikshus, never forget: Decay is inherent in all composite things.
 Therefore, work diligently.”

 Throughout all this time, the Buddha had been an expression of dharmakaya, which is beyond any coming or going.
 Yet, in order to instil diligence and a sense of urgency in his disciples, and in order to dispel the wrong notions of his having eternal, concrete divinity or the wrong notions of nihilism, he passed into Parinirvana.
-If even the physical presence of buddha must seem to die, how much more so the likes of ordinary beings!
+If even the physical presence of Buddha must seem to die, how much more so the likes of ordinary beings!
 His passing also highlighted the need for all Buddhists to assume personal responsibility for their own welfare, and not to be over-dependent upon the spiritual radiance of others.
 Buddha Sakyamuni's life, chosen here to exemplify the meaning of the term ‘supreme nirmanakaya', is not unique.
 The twelve deeds are typical of the activity of such supreme nirmanakaya throughout the universe.
-Whenever worlds are ready to receive them, those already enlightened in sublime spheres demonstrate these twelve deeds, which establish the universal truths of dharma in the very best and most lasting way.
+Whenever worlds are ready to receive them, those already enlightened in sublime spheres demonstrate these twelve deeds, which establish the universal truths of Dharma in the very best and most lasting way.
 It is the supreme dialogue between truth and ignorance, between the pure and the impure, that will continue for as long as worlds exist.

 Note: